Maczuga/BindPad-Ascension/readme.txt

 7. CHANGES
 -------------------------------------------------------------------------

+Version 2.5.6
+- Show Hotkeys option is back and now more efficient.
+- Show Hotkeys now supports every actionbar addons as far as I know.
+- "Show Keys in Tooltip" is included in Show HotKeys option for now.

 Version 2.5.5
 - Fixed a display bug: "Show Keys in Tooltip" toggle option was going to be unchecked at login.